E-commerce

 Some companies also use returnless refunds

-When this can be relevant
+When this may be relevant

 For low-value products, items that are very expensive to return, unsellable after opening, or when reverse logistics would cost more than the item itself.
-In these situations, a physical return does not always make economic sense.
+In these situations, physical return does not always make economic sense.

-Return data helps reduce future returns
+Feedback data is used to reduce future returns

-What reasons often reveal
+What return reasons often reveal

-Incomplete or misleading product descriptions.
+• Incomplete or misleading product descriptions.

-Sizing or fit issues.
+• Sizing or fit issues.

-Insufficient or unrealistic visuals.
+• Insufficient or unrealistic visuals.

-Inconsistent product quality.
+• Inconsistent product quality.

-Inconsistencies between promise and real experience.
+• Mismatches between the promise and the actual experience.

-Why this data is highly valuable
+Why this data is so valuable

 The return policy also influences visibility and trust